alokagrawal24/World-of-Excel/Formulas/README.md

 #Formulas
-This folder contains Excel formula examples of commonl used Microsoft Excel Formulas
+This folder contains Excel formula examples of commonly used Microsoft Excel Formulas

 ## Example 1 : IF Function